Sargramostim (Leukine®, GM-CSF)

 Sargramostim stimulates the bone marrow to produce many white blood cells, which can lead to pain in the bones.
 This pain is often felt in the bones of the thighs, hips and upper arms.
 Your healthcare team may not want you to take acetaminophen (Tylenol®) because it can "mask" a fever, so talk to them about what pain relievers you can take.

 Sargramostim can cause a low fever, but this could also be a sign of infection.
 Any fever (temperature > 100.4F) should be reported to your healthcare team right away.
+Signs of infection that should be reported to your care team include chills, sore throat, congestion and burning with urination.
 Be sure you have a contact number for evenings and weekends, when the office is closed.

 Injection Site Reactions